MaaniBeigy/DescObs/README.md

 ```r
 devtools::install_github('MaaniBeigy/DescObs')
 ```
 \* Note that this package is in-development.
 Currently, `cv` and `cqv` are functional.
 \* Pull request welcome.
 \* This package is inspired by `dplyr`, `SciView`, `boot`, and `MBESS`.
 ## Dependencies
-To load the required libraries:
+To load the required libraries, run:
 ```r
 # define required libraries
 required.packages <- c("dplyr", "SciViews", "boot", "MBESS")